micheldebree/micheldebree.github.io/content/posts/no_code.md

 In a big project I worked on, several applications built by different teams were integrated into one portal application.
 The portal supplied things like a unified header and footer, menu structure and authentication.
-I was on on of the teams.
+I was on one of the teams.

 The integration was done using iframes.
 In general, using iframes for this sort of thing is a bad thing because they cause usability and security headaches.
 So